emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

 ***
-## Heartive
+## PressPlay
-### Score: 14/24
+### Score: 16/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
+1. Good for new content, but struggles to find older stuff. ⚠️
-1. Has 19 sources but does not auto-switch when one fails. ⚠️
+1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI has a room for improvement. ❌
-1. Most sources have subs built in. ✔️
+1. UI is nice, feels unique, modern, and search shows results as you type. ✔️
+1. Has built in subs for most content + allows adjustments or adding own. ✔️
-1. It has movies, shows and anime. ✔️
+1. Has movies, shows and anime. ✔️
-1. Site has no watchlists, history or continue watching. ❌
-1. Site has no sorting or content discoverability options. ❌
+1. Site does have watchlist when you signup. ✔️
+1. Has sorting options and some collections, but overall content discovery tools could be added / improved. ⚠️
-1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does not have a custom player. ❌

 ***
-## M4uFree
+## zmov
-### Score: 14/24
+### Score: 16/26
 1. Streams load very fast. ✔️
-1. Has 1080p and can be lowered on most servers. ✔️
+1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Has 4 sources and main generally works. ✔️
+1. Has 12 english servers + 5 non eng, but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI feels dated, lots of room for improvement. ❌
-1. Site is lacking subtitle features. ❌
+1. Sites UI and player are good, site feels modern. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
-1. It has movies, shows and anime. ✔️
+1. Has movies, shows and anime. ✔️
-1. Has watchlists when you signup. ✔️
+1. Site has watchlists and continue watching. ✔️
-1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site looks okay but buffers sometimes on mobile. ⚠️
+1. Site does not have a custom player. ❌

 ***
-## EnjoyTown
+## Qstream
-### Score: 14/24
+### Score: 16/26
+1. Sources take some time to load. ❌
+1. Content is 1080p, but it cannot be lowered. ⚠️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 4 servers and does autoswitch if one fails. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is good, feels modern and unique. ✔️
+1. Has built in subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watch lists and continue watching. ✔️
+1. Site gives recommendations on each movies page, but is otherwise lacking content discoverability. ⚠️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

+***
+## Novafork
+### Score 16/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. 21 servers, but they don't auto-switch if ones fails. ⚠️
+1. Some servers have episode auto-next, but many don't. ⚠️
+1. Site is very nice to look at, search works well. ✔️
-1. Good for both new and old content. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has no watchlists or history. ❌
+1. Has decent sorting, but better discoverability options could be added. ⚠️
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site doesn't work well or look great on mobile. ❌
+1. Site does not have a custom player. ❌

+***
+## NET3LIX
+### Score: 16/26
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
-1. Has 8 servers but does not auto-switch if one fails. ⚠️
+1. Has 19 sources, but does not autoswitch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels very modern. ✔️
+1. UI is decent but there's room for improvement. ⚠️
-1. Site has subtitles for most content. ✔️
+1. Most of its sources have subtitles built in. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
-1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

 ***
-## Hopcorn
+## uFlix
-### Score: 14/24
+### 16/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Has 10 servers but does not auto-switch if one fails. ⚠️
+1. Has 5 servers but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI is alright but has room for improvements. ⚠️
+1. Site UI is alright but has room for improvement. ⚠️
-1. Allows adding + searching your own subtitles. ✔️
+1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

 ***
 ## WatchGap
-### Score: 14/24
+### Score: 16/26
 1. Streams load very fast. ✔️
 1. Content mostly 720p but it does give lower options too. ⚠️
 1. Finds popular things with no issue, including older content. ✔️